pentaho/pentaho-kettle/README.txt

 What about that .classpath file that Eclipse needs?

      With the use of Ivy it is no longer necessary to edit the .classpath file and check it into version control.
-     There is a .classpath file checked in which contains references to Kettle source code and output folder(s).
+     There is a file called classpath.template in the root folder in which contains references to Kettle source code and output folders.
-     You can generate a "full" .classpath file (including Kettle's dependencies) with the "create-dot-classpath" Ant target.
+     You can generate a full .classpath file (including Kettle's dependencies) with the "create-dot-classpath" Ant target.

      Linux example:

          /workspace/Kettle-trunk/ant create-dot-classpath

-     The Ant target will resolve the dependencies and generate the .classpath file.
+     The Ant target will will copy classpath.template to .classpath, resolve the dependencies and generate the .classpath file.
      After generating the .classpath file, refresh your Eclipse project and have Eclipse build the project.

-     Please do not check in the .classpath back into version control.
+     Please do not commit the .classpath into the version control system.